DMatsliyah/DMatsliyah.github.io/_projects/T4SS.md

 This project is an M.Sc research project that was part of my masters' thesis, I was under the supervision of Dr. Einat Segev and have also been mentored by PhD student Yemima Duchin Rapp, in the Plant & Environmental Sciences department of the Weizmann Institute of Science.

 Parts of my work were featured [in a very recent paper which was submitted not long ago](https://www.biorxiv.org/content/10.1101/2023.11.14.567099v2).
-Therefore I'll give brief context and introduction before diving into the data analysis driven portion of the project.
+Therefore I'll only give very brief and partial introduction before diving into the data analysis driven portion of the project.
+Please read the paper if you want to read about the biology! :man_scientist: :microbe:

-Also feel free to skip ahead to the '' section to get right into the data.
-Or contact me if you'd wish to further discuss the biology. :nerd_face:

 <div class="row justify-content-center">
     <div class="col-sm mt-3 mt-md-0 text-center">